 Spearville Schools USD 381 has decided to not take action regarding a complaint sent to them last year by Americans United for Separation of Church and State (AUSCS).

 Daryl Stegman, superintendent of Spearville Schools, told The Christian Post that the leadership for the small western Kansas town's school district will not take action. more >>

-A Pennyslvania United Methodist clergyman who officiated his son's same-sex wedding has been suspended for 30 days by a church jury on two guilty counts.
+A church trial for a prominent United Methodist theologian who officiated his son's same-sex wedding ceremony has been postponed.

 Initially the trial for retired seminary dean the Reverend Thomas Ogletree was scheduled for March 10, but a postponement was announced Monday.

 A bill that aimed to ban sexual orientation change therapy for minors in the Commonwealth of Virginia was defeated in committee.

 House Bill 1135 was recently defeated in a House of Delegates subcommittee of the Committee on Health Welfare and Institutions.

 Editor's Note: This is the second part in a series on surrogacy, titled "Renting a Womb."
 Read Part 1 here.

 Although not specifically mentioned in the Bible, the act of surrogacy in order to produce a baby should be considered unethical, says Scott B. Rae, professor of Philosophy of Religion and Ethics at Biola University.